mathiasbockwoldt/TruSD/README.md

 pip3 install --user -e .
 ```

+## Running TruSD

-Either way, you should be able to run trusd from the command line afterwards:
+After installation, you should be able to run trusd from the command line:

 ```sh
 trusd --help
 ```
-## Running TruSD

-And you can import the trusd module from your Python script:
+You can also import the trusd module from your Python 3 script:

 ```python
 import trusd